siruzhong/siruzhong/README.md

 **Predicting Parking Availability in Singapore with Cross-Domain Data: A New Dataset and A Data-Driven Approach** <br>
 *The International Joint Conference on Artificial Intelligence 2024, Korea (IJCAI'24)* [Link](https://arxiv.org/pdf/2405.18910) <br>
-Huaiwu Zhang, Yutong Xia, **Siru Zhong**, Kun Wang, Zekun Tong, Qingsong Wen, Roger Zimmermann, Yuxuan Liang
+Huaiwu Zhang, Yutong Xia, **Siru Zhong**, Kun Wang, Zekun Tong, Qingsong Wen, Roger Zimmermann, Yuxuan Liang <br>
 *A novel deep-learning model for real-time parking availability in Singapore, analyzing external factors, introducing a new dataset, and improving prediction accuracy.*